Dr-naseer123/My-journey-with-python/README.md

 # Day 21
 Code for leap year checker
 # Day 22
-Day_22_Standard library function from cmath and math
+Code on many math function which are standard library function from cmath and math
+# Day 23
+Code to find the sum of any number of exponential function